 In portions of the Pacific Flyway (Montana, Nevada, and Utah), an open season for taking a limited number of swans may be selected.
-Permits will be issued by the State and will authorize each permittee to take no more than 1 swan per season.
-Each State's season may open no earlier than the Saturday nearest October 1 (October 2).
+Permits will be issued by the State and will authorize each permittee to take no more than 1 swan per season with each permit.
+Nevada may issue up to 2 permits per hunter.
+Montana and Utah may only issue 1 permit per hunter.
+Each State's season may open no earlier than the Saturday nearest October 1 (September 30).
 These seasons are also subject to the following conditions: